About the project

 2) To do our best to continue to get to the heart of this ongoing, mind-bending, globe-spanning mystery no matter where it takes us.

 3) To make something beautiful, intelligent, exciting, and wondrous, as high a quality as possible.

-Hellier Season One was completely self-funded, and we wanted to get these episodes out to you, the viewer, without anything in the way.
+Despite Hellier being completely self-funded, we wanted to get these episodes out to you, the viewer, without anything in the way.
 No paywalls.
 No subscriptions.
 No pay-per-download.
 But this project took hundreds of hours to complete and a bit of help goes a long way to improve our work and make it easier to bring more content like this to you.
 Cameras, lenses, mics, travel costs, rentals, insurance, licenses, software, hardware, web-hosting, domain names, and digital storage all add up quickly, especially while trying to stay competitive in a creative world that's demanding higher quality every year.